ppoffice/hexo-theme-icarus/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
-name: Pull request
+name: Pull Request
-about: Suggest a code change to this project
+about: Suggest a code change to this project.
 title: ''
 labels: ''
 assignees: ''